ElenaNtm/Normalized-DAM-data-and-Cannibalization-Analysis-/README.md

 Information and the data can be found here: https://www.enexgroup.gr/el/markets-publications-el-day-ahead-market https://www.enexgroup.gr/el/dam-idm-archive

-We are using the Market Coupling Results
+We are using the Market Coupling Results for the DAM prices only